-One of the primary principles of IPM is to identify the pest.
-This will help you come up with an effective management strategy.
+Identification will help you come up with an effective management strategy.
 Some pests or pest signs are easy to identify.
-Seeing a mouse or mouse droppings makes it pretty easy to identify the pest.
+The presence of a mouse or mouse droppings makes identification easy.
 Other signs can be misleading.
-For example, what looks like a plant disease in your landscape may, in fact, be caused by environmental factors, such as water stress or herbicide damage.
-Additionally, many pests may produce similar damage.
-Using an insecticide on a plant disease will not control your pest problem and may damage your plant.
+For example, what looks like a plant disease may, in fact, be caused by environmental factors, such as water stress or herbicide damage.
+Additionally, many pests produce similar damage.
+Using an insecticide on a plant disease will not control your pest problem and may damage the plant.
 Once you have identified the pest, learn all you can about its life cycle.
 Some pests are more susceptible to control during certain stages of their lives.